 But if no physical structure exists yet, you’ll need a different kind of loan—a home construction loan.

-Construction loans work differently from traditional mortgages.
+Construction loans work differently from traditional mortgages and home improvement loans.
 Instead of borrowing the entire loan amount all at once, you borrow just enough to pay the builders as they construct the house.
 You typically make interest-only payments on these loans during the building process, and once the home is finished, your loan either converts to a traditional mortgage, or you pay it off with a new loan.

 Types of Construction Loans